Our costs for a mortgage or re-mortgage

 Our conveyancing team

-Mortgage transactions are dealt with by Alison Blackman, Tim Thomson, Laura Hales, Karen Clarke, Kathy Peak and Kelly Hall in our Cambridge office where Alison supervises the team, and by David Parker, Sharon Harding and Claire Burns in our Histon office, where David is the supervisor.
+Mortgage transactions are dealt with by Alison Blackman, Laura Hales, Kathy Peak and Kelly Hall in our Cambridge office where Alison supervises the team, and by David Parker and Sharon Harding in our Histon office, where David is the supervisor.